-If you are new to the markets, don't have the time to do proper due diligence, or if you simply want a passive investment strategy, there is perhaps nothing better than index investing.
-What is Index investing, and why should we be buying index funds?
+Suppose you are learning how to buy stocks in Canada and don't have the time to do proper due diligence or want a passive investment strategy.
+In that case, there is perhaps nothing better than index investing.

 BMO S&P/TSX Capped Composite Index ETF (TSX:ZCN) & iShares Core S&P/TSX Capped Composite Index ETF (TSX:XIC)

-Both track the performance of the S&P/TSX Capped Composite Index which covers approximately 95% of the Canadian equities market, and has been the primary gauge for Canadian-based, Toronto Stock Exchange-listed companies since 1977.
+Both track the performance of the S&P/TSX Composite Index, which covers approximately 95% of the Canadian equities market and has been the primary benchmark index for Canadian-based, Toronto Stock Exchange-listed companies since 1977.

-The Top 10 of each ETF accounts for approximately 37% of the assets and features several of the big banks including...
+The Top 10 of each ETF accounts for approximately 35% of the assets and features several big banks, including...

 - Bank of Nova Scotia (TSX:BNS)